ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Version -03 to -04 ## {#sec-03-04}

 * Required that 'cnf' in the access token includes exactly what C uploaded to the Group Manager.

+* Made the PoP evidence in the access token request optional.

 * Better example value for audience, when indicating the profile to use.